etcdev/EntropyCoins/README.md

 ----------------
 <img src="http://entropycoins.com/images/wallet.png">

-Entropycoin is a lite version of Bitcoin using scrypt as a proof-of-work algorithm.
+Entropycoin is a lite version of Bitcoin using scrypt-adaptive-N as a proof-of-work algorithm.
  - 1 minute block targets
  - subsidy halves every year
  - ~150 million total coins
+ - 96 coins per block
+ - Retarget every block (Kimoto's gravity well)

 For more information, as well as an immediately useable, binary version of the EntropyCoin client sofware, see http://www.entropycoins.com